 “Compared with older adults, sexually active adolescents aged 15–19 years and young adults aged 20–24 years are at higher risk of acquiring STDs for a combination of behavioral, biological, and cultural reasons.”

 The American Sexual Health Association elaborates on the subject by highlighting factors that put young adults at a greater risk for STDs, including the increased likelihood of drug and/or alcohol abuse, multiple sex partners and unprotected sex.
-In 2018, the CDC reported that the highest number of cases for chlamydia were among people ages 15 to 24, and similar data was gathered for gonorrhea.
-On the other hand, syphilis or HIV diagnosis was more prevalent between the ages of 25 to 29.
+In 2019-2020 data from the CDC, almost 61% of all reported chlamydia cases were among men and women aged 15-24 years old.
+Within that same timeframe, primary and secondary syphilis infections increased 24% in women aged 15-44 years old.

 This drastic increase in cases can be attributed directly to a variety of factors, including poor education.
-Sex education and/or HIV education is only required in 39 states and the District of Columbia, leaving 11 states without mandated education on topics such as safer sex practices and STD preventative measures.
-Shockingly, only 17 states require accurate and comprehensive safer sex and STD prevention curriculum.
+As of October 2020, Sex education is only required in 30 states and the District of Columbia with only 28 of those also mandating HIV education.
+A total of 39 states require education about HIV.
+This means there are 20 states without mandated education on topics such as safer sex practices and STD preventative measures.
+Shockingly, only 22 states require accurate and comprehensive safer sex and STD prevention curriculum.
 This lack of education results in many young adults being without the information they need to make informed, responsible decisions regarding their sexual health.

 Lack of education, poor access to healthcare and low economic standing all negatively affect the movement towards better sexual health.
 This is especially true for minority groups, including the Hispanic, Asian, Black, Native Hawaiian/Pacific Islander and Native American/Alaska Native communities.
 For example, in 2018, the CDC revealed that reported instances of chlamydia for Black females were 5 times the rate of White females.
 The rate of gonorrhea for the Hispanic community was 1.6 times higher, and the rate of primary and secondary syphilis cases was 2.6 times higher for the Native American/Alaska Native population, as compared to the White population.